-That might sound odd for anyone who might remember the lavish 5-star review we gave to the Oppo PM-1 last year.
-The PM-1's are simply miraculous, a benchmark in sound quality.
-And they better be because even now you'll have to spend nearly $1000/£1000 to get a pair.
+That might sound odd for anyone who might remember the lavish 5-star review we gave to the Oppo PM-1 a few years back, but the PM-1's were simply miraculous, a benchmark in sound quality.
+And they better be because even now, years later, you'll have to spend nearly $1000/£1000 to get a pair.

 But there were drawbacks with the PM-1 from a consumer perspective.

-Firstly the price was out of the reach of basically everyone in the world.
-Secondly, they were massive and quite heavy.
-And thirdly, the open-back design made them great for at-home listening but totally inappropriate for out-and-about use.
+First, the price was out of the reach of basically everyone in the world.
+Second, they were massive and quite heavy.
+And third, the open-back design made them great for at-home listening but totally inappropriate for out-and-about use.